 “Wow!
 What an amazing, sensory experience.
 Linda is not only a gifted thai body worker that seems so in tune with every muscle in your body,; she has also created a space that makes you feel like you’ve been transported to a beautiful sanctuary in south-east Asia” Samantha PoynerJens

-Thai Massage (known in various forms as Nuad Boran, Thai Bodywork, Thai Yoga Massage, Lazy Mans Yoga) is part of a rich indigenous Medicinal Traditions that draw influence from India, Southeast Asia and China.
+Thai Yoga (known in various forms as Nuad Boran, Thai Bodywork, Thai Massage, Lazy Mans Yoga) is part of a rich indigenous Medicinal Traditions that draw influence from India, Southeast Asia and China.
 Many of these traditions are thousands of years old.
 It is based on principles similar to those of the Shamanic healing systems.
 This practice aims to harmonize the whole of the bodies energies.
 Thai massage focuses on circulation of vital energy in major pathways called sen lines (also referred to as energy lines and meridians).
 There are important pressure points along these pathways that are manipulated to help release tension and toxins, thus balancing the emotions and realigning the bodies energies.
-A Thai Massage can bring you back to a place of harmony on a physical, emotional and spiritual level.
+Thai Yoga can bring you back to a place of harmony on a physical, emotional and spiritual level.

-*After a Thai massage, you should drink plenty of water and have an epsom salt (2-3 cups) soak to help with detoxification.
+*After a Thai session, you should drink plenty of water and have an epsom salt (2-3 cups) soak to help with detoxification.
 You may feel some soreness or discomfort for the first 24 hours, especially in areas where you have had problems.
 After that, you should feel relaxed & refreshed.*

-I continue honing my craft thru ongoing exploration into the many variations of Thai massage, other healing modalities & personal experience.
+I continue honing my craft thru ongoing exploration into the many variations of Thai Bodywork, other healing modalities & personal experience.
 I integrate all to guide me to my ultimate goal: to assist people in their quests to heal their body, mind & spirit in a loving, safe environment.